Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment1/README.md

 ### Task 5.1

-Extend the server code in the file `server.c` to implement a server listening on a given port (provided as command line argument, see given code).
+Extend the server code in the file `server.c` to implement a server listening on a given port (provided as command line argument, see given code) and all network interfaces.

 Use a socket for connection-less (unreliable) communication using datagrams.